 A Purchase Tax Loophole

-Last summer, Minister of Finance Moshe Kahlon unveiled a comprehensive plan to reform the real estate industry.
+In 2015, Minister of Finance Moshe Kahlon unveiled a comprehensive plan to reform the real estate industry.
 The plan comprised numerous “supply side” solutions to increase the number of new housing units entering the market.
-These plans included laws to make more land for development available from the Israel Lands Authority, and streamlining the planning and approval process to stimulate the rapid development of new housing units.
+These plans included laws to make more land available for development and streamlining the planning and approval process to stimulate the rapid construction of new housing units.

 Kahlon also addressed the “demand side” of the equation – with the hope to reduce sale prices by tempering investor demand – by raising acquisition taxes on investment properties.
 An “investment property” is defined as a property purchased by either an Israeli who already owns a primary residence or a foreign buyer who owns a home overseas.
-The purchase tax (known as “mas rechisha”) for overseas buyers and investors was raised to 8% on the first NIS 4.8 million and 10% above that amount.
+The purchase tax (known as “mas rechisha”) for overseas buyers and investors was raised to 8% on the first NIS 4.8 million NIS (by 2020, the number has risen to ~5.1m) and 10% above that amount.

 Imagine my interest when my colleague Joe Offenbacher, the maven of the Hashmonaim market, shared with me snippets from an enlightening conversation with Yariv Aharon, a highly regarded real estate and zoning lawyer.
 The gist of that discussion was that there is an acquisition tax loophole that benefits overseas buyers.